brain-score/vision/docs/source/modules/tutorial.rst

      git clone https://github.com/brain-score/sample-model-submission.git
    This will copy our sample-model-submission code from Github into your local machine to run later on.
-   Switching back to your IDE’s file explorer, you should now see a folder called ``sample-model-submission`` in your project folder.
+   Switching back to your IDE’s file explorer, you should now see a folder called ``sample-model-submission`` in your project root.
 Clicking on/expanding this will show you the various files and programs that are in our collection for the ``sample-model-submission`` repo.
    You can see the various folders in the image below: the top level ``brainscore-brief`` is the folder that we created a few steps ago.
 The next level ``sample-model-submission``